snix47/Plasma/README.md

 # Plasma
-Here You´ll find the cad code i make for the plasma cutter
+Here You´ll find the cad code I make for the plasma cutter